-The Company leases its corporate offices in New Jersey, its temporary housing for its foreign visitors, a printing and mailing facility, its operations center in Bagh, Pakistan, and an apartment for temporary housing in Dubai, the UAE, from the Executive Chairman.
-The related party rent expense for the years ended December 31, 2021 and 2020 was approximately \$186,000 and \$185,000, respectively, and is included in direct operating costs and general and administrative expense in the Company's consolidated statements of operations.
-During the year ended December 31, 2021, the Company spent approximately \$2.0 million to upgrade the related party leased facilities and the leased aircraft.
-Current assets-related party in the consolidated balance sheets includes security deposits and prepaid rent related to the leases of the Company's corporate offices in the amount of approximately \$13,000 for both the years ended December 31, 2021 and 2020.
+The Company leases its corporate offices in New Jersey, one of its temporary housing apartments for its foreign visitors, a storage facility, its operations center in Bagh, Pakistan and an apartment for temporary housing in Dubai, the UAE, from the Executive Chairman.
+The Related Person rent expense for the years ended December 31, 2022 and 2021 was approximately \$198,000 and \$186,000, respectively, and is included in direct operating costs and general and administrative expense in the consolidated statements of operations.
+During the years ended December 31, 2022 and 2021, the Company spent approximately \$941,000 and \$2.0 million, respectively, to upgrade the related party leased facilities.
+Current assets-related party in the consolidated balance sheets includes security deposits related to the leases of the Company's corporate offices in the amount of approximately \$16,000 and \$13,000 for the years ended December 31, 2022 and 2021, respectively.
 On October 15, 2021, the Company entered into a one-year lease agreement with the Executive Chairman for an apartment for temporary housing in Dubai.
+This agreement was renewed in 2022 for an additional year.

-Included in the Right of Use ("ROU") asset in the Company's consolidated balance sheet at December 31, 2021 is approximately \$483,000 applicable to the related party leases.
-Included in the current and non-current operating lease liability in the Company's consolidated balance sheet at December 31, 2021 is approximately \$174,000 and \$305,000, respectively, applicable to the related party leases.
+Included in the Right of Use ("ROU") asset in the Company's consolidated balance sheet at December 31, 2022 is approximately \$467,000 applicable to the related party leases.
+Included in the current and non-current operating lease liability in the Company's consolidated balance sheet on December 31, 2022 is approximately \$158,000 and \$301,000, respectively, applicable to the related party leases.

-Included in the ROU asset at December 31, 2020 in the Company's consolidated balance sheet is approximately \$283,000 applicable to the related party leases.
-Included in the current and non-current operating lease liability in the Company's consolidated balance sheet at December 31, 2020 is approximately \$202,000 and \$92,000, respectively, applicable to the related party leases.
+Included in the ROU asset in the Company's consolidated balance sheet at December 31, 2021 is approximately \$483,000 applicable to the related party leases.
+Included in the current and non-current operating lease liability in the Company's consolidated balance sheet on December 31, 2021 is approximately \$174,000 and \$305,000, respectively, applicable to the related party leases.